Skip to content

 A ride contains the following attributes:

-• Date of the ride
+• date: Date of the ride

-• Device ID that drove the ride
+• device: ID of the device that drove the ride

 Get the Status of a Ride